andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 * If lock timeout is exceeded, likely need to try again at a less busy time
 * A long running statement may be cancelled by the statement timeout.
 Consider raising statement timeout just for the migration session.

+### Table rewrites

+Definition for table rewrites:
+Something like "A table rewrite is a behind-the-scenes copy of the table with a new structure, and all row data copied from the old structure to the new structure"

+> Via lukasfittl
+I think thats correct - I was trying to confirm whether alter table commands that require a rewrite actually make a full copy (as indicated by the documentation), and it does appear so, see here in the source: <https://github.com/postgres/postgres/blob/master/src/backend/commands/tablecmds.c#L5506>

 ## Exhausting Connections